Shephexd/shephexd.github.io/_posts/Common_topics/2016-10-09-writing_academic_english.md

 1. scan the text and make note
 2. outline the main idea of each section in your own words.
 3. develop the pieces
-   - Don't add your iterpretations
+   - Don't add your interpretation
 4. Arrange the information
 5. citation and paraphrasing
    - Ask who, what, why, when, where and how questions to you.